lukaszgemborowski/cpptoolbox/README.md

 # cpptoolbox

 My C++ utilities library with some common C++ constructs I'm using.
 The goal is to keep it small and header only.

+## Thanks
+My library is using Eric Niebler meta lib: https://github.com/ericniebler/meta header files are placed in include/meta directory.

+## Contents
 Currently the library consists of several "modules":

 ## 1. argv [[doc]](doc/toolbox/argv/argv.md)
 Command line argument parsing (getopt wrapper)